ProteinGym/.github/profile/README.md

 ## Overview

 > [!IMPORTANT]
-> This is the workspace for the ProteinGym-base and ProteinGym-benchmark currently under construction in collaboration with the Marks lab.
+> This is the workspace for the ProteinGym-base and ProteinGym-benchmark currently under construction in collaboration with the [Debora Marks lab](https://www.deboramarkslab.com/).
 > The original proteingym can be found [here](https://github.com/OATML-Markslab/ProteinGym)
 >
 > [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.15293562.svg)](https://doi.org/10.5281/zenodo.15293562)